-Barbados is full of plantation houses harking back to its colonial past when slaves were forced to work the land, farming sugar cane.
+For history, a visit to the island’s historic houses is high on my list of the best things to do in Barbados at Christmas.
+The island is full of plantation houses harking back to its colonial past when slaves were forced to work the land, farming sugar cane.
 One of the most famous plantation houses is St Nicholas Abbey, which also distills it’s own brand of rum.
 A visit to the house makes a fascinating afternoon (especially if you get Maureen as your guide).
 You’ll get to try generous samples of rum before seeing where it’s distilled.

 Oistins Fish Market

 Fridays in Barbados mean one thing – Oistins Fish Fry.
+One of the best things to do in Barbados at Christmas is to dine here.
 You’ll queue behind a slow stream of cars to reach this small town on Friday nights as locals and tourists descend on it for it’s famous open air dining experience.
 From red snapper to dolphin (mahi mahi), the fish is as fresh as you’ll ever taste but it’s the atmosphere people really come for.
 Eat dinner on long tressel tables and don’t forget to order sides – macaroni pie, sweet potatoe pie, rice and peas… Barbados has lots of expensive restaurants but this will be the most atmospheric dinner you’ll have and a steal at about $20 per head including drinks.
 Stay for more rum punch and shake your hips to dancehall at the open-air stage.

 Bathsheba & Cranes